-As a Senior Research Fellow at UC Berkeley, C. Oliver O’Donnell is a core collaborator on the Depictured Worlds Project, sponsored by the NOMIS Foundation, Zürich.
-He is a historian of modern art and intellectual history with a particular focus on US-American traditions of modernity.
-He has held research and teaching appointments at the Courtauld Institute of Art, the Warburg Institute, the University of Basel, and at the...
+C. Oliver O’Donnell is a historian of modern art and intellectual history with a particular focus on US-American traditions of modernity.
+He has taught at the Courtauld Institute of Art and the University of Basel, and has held research appointments at the Warburg Institute and the Kunsthistorisches Institut in Florenz – Max-Planck-Institut.
+At Berkeley, he is a core collaborator on the Depictured Worlds Project,...

 As a Senior Research Fellow at UC Berkeley, Matthew Vollgraff is a core collaborator on the Depictured Worlds Project, sponsored by the NOMIS Foundation, Zürich.
 He is a historian of science, media, and visual culture, with a focus on modern Germany and its global entanglements.
 He has held research appointments and fellowships at eikones—Center for the Theory and History of the Image, University of Basel; the Warburg Institute, University of London; the University of...